Child and Adolescent Mental Health (CAMH) Autistic Spectrum Disorder (ASD) Service

 About the service:

-We accept referrals of Children and young people up to the age of 18 where there are conerns regarding social interaction, communication, and restricted and repetitive behaviours.
+We offer a specialist assessment when there are significant concerns regarding social interaction, communication, and restricted and repetitive behaviours.

 - Professionals working in Child & Adolescent Mental Health Services (CAMHS) providing that an initial assessment has been carried out and further specialist assessment or intervention by the School Age ASD team is recommended.